TexVerse-HCI/paper_scraper/README.md

 - __Image__.
 Using the doi, I used a scraper to download all pdf files (if applicable) of the scraped papers.
 The purpose of this is that I want to extract representative images of each paper (in HCI Fabrication research, images are CRUCIAL!).
 With [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/recipes-images.html), I extracted the first image from the pdf.
 Image size filter was applied to avoid extracting some logos.
 Then I mannually went over all the images and replace inappropriate ones.
 The images were stored in Firebase __storage__.
 - __Keywords__.
 I have a list of aspects that I'm interested in for each paper, including "fabrication methods", "tools/machines used", "materials used", etc. Therefore, I used Gemini and carefully adjusted prompt to generate these keywords and add them to the metadata of each paper.

+# Files
+- `scraper.ipynb`: the main Python scraper script.
+- `RAG.ipynb`: The RAG script, decompose pdf text, convert to vectors and store in Pinecone database.
+- `keywordsTest.ipynb`: Several trials I did on generating keywords for papers (including using some pretrained NLP models and the Gemini).

 # RAG
 This is the funnies part.
 I want to embed an AI research agent into my application.
 And I needed to provide context for the LLM to generate more relavant answers.
 I used [RAG](https://www.pinecone.io/learn/retrieval-augmented-generation/) to achieve this.
 Source code in `RAG.ipynb`.